Hidaya-M/shoes-ecommerce/README.md

  a responsive Shoes webiste using HTML and CSS, Jvascript.

 # Demo
-You can view a live demo of SUGASUCHI at https://nikestoredoyi.netlify.app/
+You can view a live demo of NikeStore at https://nikestoredoyi.netlify.app/